ithinkandicode/door-kickers-action-squad-mods/MODS/Rebalance/STEAM.md

 I'd like to give a massive thank you to the developers.
 You guys made something amazing here, and I really appreciate that you gave us the tools to change how the games looks and feels -- and to let other people experience our ideas too.

 Thank you too to the other modders who have worked hard to keeping the game interesting.
-Especially to visual modders [Squillen](https://steamcommunity.com/id/squillen/myworkshopfiles/?appid=686200) (your attention to detail is really inspiring), to [chelovek](https://steamcommunity.com/id/squillen/myworkshopfiles/?appid=686200) (your Zeal Squad mod is impressive as hell), and to [hoba](https://steamcommunity.com/id/eeeekl/myworkshopfiles/) (your Heavy Armemants mod inspired me to get into proper modding).
+Especially to visual modders [url=https://steamcommunity.com/id/squillen/myworkshopfiles/?appid=686200]Squillen[/url] (your attention to detail is really inspiring), to [url=https://steamcommunity.com/id/squillen/myworkshopfiles/?appid=686200]chelovek[/url] (your Zeal Squad mod is impressive as hell), and to [url=https://steamcommunity.com/id/eeeekl/myworkshopfiles/]hoba[/url] (your Heavy Armemants mod inspired me to get into proper modding).

-Shoutouts also to the amazing map makers who have done things I couldn't dream of - especially [Stryker_Ben](https://steamcommunity.com/profiles/76561198041145962/myworkshopfiles/?appid=686200) (your Red Storm campaign is so good, and your synopses make the maps feel even more engaging) and [Haru Moritaka](https://steamcommunity.com/id/HARUMORI/myworkshopfiles/?appid=686200) (the Dark Souls of DK:AS maps!
+Shoutouts also to the amazing map makers who have done things I couldn't dream of - especially [url=https://steamcommunity.com/profiles/76561198041145962/myworkshopfiles/?appid=686200]Stryker_Ben[/url] (your Red Storm campaign is so good, and your synopses make the maps feel even more engaging) and [url=https://steamcommunity.com/id/HARUMORI/myworkshopfiles/?appid=686200]Haru Moritaka[/url] (the Dark Souls of DK:AS maps!
 Gripping, strategic and addictive, I look forward to (dying a lot in) each one)

 ---